The Glock 43 for this review was provided by the Kentucky Gun Company.

 I fed our Kentucky Gun Company-provided pistol several hundreds of rounds of ammo.
 The count included Winchester White Box, Federal Premium, Remington UMC and Magtech (both 115 gr and 124 gr weights).
 I also ran the 43 with Winchester 147 gr Train & Defend (our 2014 Reader’s Choice Ammo of the Year award winner), 124 gr Hornady XTPs, and 124 gr Remington Golden Sabers.
 I didn’t experience a single failure to feed, eject or throw lead downrange in a hurry.

-The G43’s diminutive size is its main selling point.
-It’s the GLOCK you can holster like a wallet.
+The G43’s diminutive size, as a 9mm pistol, is its main selling point.
+It’s the Glock you can holster like a wallet.
 Not that you should.
 All guns need to live in a holster that covers the trigger.
 Here’s one we prepared earlier: a G43 seducing a SHTF Gear inside the waistband rig.

-At the end of the proverbial day, the GLOCK 43’s greatest advantage is that it’s a GLOCK.
+At the end of the proverbial day, the Glock 43’s greatest advantage is that it’s a Glock.
+It’s not some glamorous wish list gun.
 Unlike the finicky 42, the G43 eats all ammo, delivering the “it goes bang every time” reliability that’s the brand’s hallmark.
-Which creates the confidence that is GLOCK’s advertised attribute.
+Which creates the confidence that is Glock’s advertised attribute.
 With the added appeal of easy cleaning (clear the gun first) and a predictable (if not prize-winning) trigger.